Baan Jai Dee, The Story of an Orphanage

 Baan Jai Dee is an orphanage established by Allan and Sam Schmidt, who both love and care for all the children living at the orphanage.
 At the time of the visit Allan wasn’t their but Sam along with two other missionaries kept the orphanage on track and running smoothly.
 Baan Jai Dee, which means home of the kind hearted provides safety, education and much more for the kids staying there.
 All the kids staying at the orphanage are either orphans, abandoned or relinquished children, with one sometimes even two parents in jail.
 We stayed at the orphanage for three days, playing with the kids and teaching them about verbs and nouns.

-During our stay there we visited one of the many schools that the kids attended, at the time I visited the elementary school (6-12 years old).
+During our stay there we visited one of the many schools that the kids attended, an elementary school.
 As the kids approached the car they started whispering to each other and pointing to my hair.
 At the time I didn’t understand what was so extraordinary about my hair, (since it’s the same as theirs: brown and kind of curly).
 Until one of the girls came up to me and said, “your hair is so long, can I touch it?”
 I gladly obliged and each of them took turns playing with my hair.
-Which is when I noticed that all of them had short hair which came up to about their chin.
+Which is when I noticed that all of them had short hair.
 Seeing this I realized that at school they weren’t allowed to have long hair, unlike me.
-In fact we have students at school who dye their whole head obscure colors: purple, blue and I’ve even seen red once.
-This showed me just how much privilege equals power.
+In fact my school has students who dye their whole head obscure colors: purple, blue and I’ve even seen red once.
+This showed me that a small privilege to me can make a world of difference in someone else’s eyes because it holds power.
+Giving people a choice gives them power because with power comes responsibility.
+The responsibility to use or abuse the privilege.
 For me school is a place where long hair is the norm and dyed hair is nothing noteworthy, (well, at least not for the teachers).
-We have the power to be an individual and explore who or what we want to be.
+We students have the power to be an individual and explore who or what we want to be.
 For them the length of my hair was a privilege that they didn’t get.
-A privilege which wasn’t even seen as one in my eyes until now.
+For me hair was something that could be kept short or long, a small superficial feature of what makes me, me.

 During our stay we cooked spaghetti bolognese with the kids.
 This way the kids could try new things and find out what they might and might not like.
 It’s important to try new food because within food lies the story of a culture.
 By introducing the kids to spaghetti we also showed them that Thai food wasn’t the only food.
 The kids also enjoyed the cooking part of making spaghetti adding the meat, tomato sauce and the herbs.
 Little hands fidgeting with tomato cans asking us, “when can I put this in?”.